 GIS Layers at DAHP

 Because of the potential for vandalism and looting, archaeological site locations are not publicly available.
-However, this information is shared with a variety of local governments, agencies, tribal governments and academic institutions by means of a Memorandum of Understanding (MOU) to insure state and federal laws are followed.
+However, this information is shared with a variety of local governments, agencies, tribal governments and academic institutions by means of a Memorandum of Understanding (MOU) to ensure state and federal laws are followed.
 Please contact Stephenie Kramer at (360) 586-3083 or Stephenie.Kramer@dahp.wa.gov for more information about obtaining a MOU.

 DAHP has developed several GIS layers (Metadata) for inventoried historic properties and registered historic sites.
 The following non-archaeological GIS layers are available for download without a DAHP data sharing agreement: